Deformation Theory and Partition Lie Algebras: Deformations over a field

 \begin{proof} First, we recall that $\pi_0( \cot(R))$ is given by the cotangent space of the augmented $k$-algebra $\pi_0(R)$, i.e.\ the quotient of indecomposables of the maximal ideal.
 A similar statement holds for $R'$.
 Since both $\pi_0(R)$ and $\pi_0(R')$ are complete local rings, it follows that $\pi_0(R)\rightarrow \pi_0(R')$ is surjective.
 This in turn implies that the map $R\rightarrow R'$ makes $R'$ into an $R$-module of almost finite presentation.

 The triple of maps $R \rightarrow R' \rightarrow k$ gives rise to a cofibre sequence $k\otimes_{R'} L_{R'/R} \rightarrow L_{k/R} \rightarrow L_{k/R'}$.
 By assumption, the second map is an equivalence, which shows that $k \otimes_{R'} L_{R'/R} $ is contractible.
 Since $L_{R'/R}$ is almost perfect by \cite[Theorem 7.4.3.18]{lurie2014higher}, we can deduce that $L_{R'/R} \simeq 0 $ by \Cref{almostperfnak}.
-By \cite[Lemma 4.6.2.4]{lurie2016spectral}, this in turn proves that the surjection $\pi_0(R)\rightarrow \pi_0(R')$ is \'{e}tale, and hence an isomorphism (cf.\ e.g.\ \cite[\href{https://stacks.math.columbia.edu/tag/0257}{Tag 0257}]{stacks-project}).
+By \cite[Lemma 4.6.2.4]{lurie2016spectral}, this in turn proves that the surjection $\pi_0(R)\rightarrow \pi_0(R')$ is \'{e}tale, and hence an isomorphism (cf.\ e.g.\ \cite[\href{https://stacks.math.columbia.edu/tag/0257}{0257}]{stacks-project}).
 The claim now follows from \mbox{\cite[Corollary 7.4.3.4]{lurie2014higher}.} \end{proof}

 We now wish to show that $\mathcal{C}_{\afp}$ from \Cref{cafp:defaxiomatic} in the axiomatic setting precisely consists of all complete local Noetherian $\EE_\infty$-algebras, and that the remaining axioms of \Cref{filteredrefinementdef} are satisfied.
-To this end, we first show that complete almost finitely presented \emph{filtered} algebras are well-behaved.
+To this end, we first show that complete almost finitely \mbox{presented \emph{filtered} algebras behave well:}

 \begin{proposition} Let $R$ be an augmented filtered $\einf$-algebra over $k$ which is complete almost finitely presented in the sense of \Cref{cafpdef}.
-Then the underlying augmented $\einf$-$k$-algebra $F^0 R$ is a complete local Noetherian $\EE_\infty$-ring (cf. \Cref{clndef}). \end{proposition}
+Then the underlying augmented $\einf$-$k$-algebra $F^0 R$ is a complete local Noetherian $\EE_\infty$-ring (cf.\ \Cref{clndef}). \end{proposition}

 \begin{proof} Choose a system of generators $\overline{x}_1, \dots, \overline{x}_n$ of $\pi_0( \gr(R))$ in positive internal degrees.
 Lifting them to $\pi_0(F^0R)$, we get a system of elements $x_1, \dots,x_n \in \pi_0(F^0 R)$ living in positive filtration.